 Styles of Yoga

-Ashtanga is a dynamic, flowing practice, characterised by its use of the ‘vinyasa’, or a ‘special link’, which connects each posture to the next in one smooth movement, in synchronization with the breath.
+Our led ashtanga vinyasa classes take students through the first half of the Primary Series so they can experience this dynamic, flowing practice, characterised by its use of the ‘vinyasa’, or a ‘special link’, which connects each posture to the next in one smooth movement, in synchronisation with the breath.

 This marriage of breath and movement is the essence of ashtanga vinyasa.
 The heat created detoxifies the body and gives a great all round cardiovascular exercise; building strength, stamina, flexibility and tone.